project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ## Domain Name

 * It is recommended that you have a registered domain name through which you can access your Sunbird instance
 * If you do not have a domain name, you can configure Sunbird such that it can be accessed over an IP address.
-If you are accessing your Sunbird installation over an IP address, please use http rather than https during the installation  configuration.
+If you are accessing your Sunbird installation over an IP address, use http rather than https during the installation configuration.

 ## SSL Certificate